Black cats have a reputation for being unlucky. National Black Cat Day helps remind us how special and deserving of adoption these cats are!

 Thankfully National Black Cat Day was created to bring awareness to this topic, and help more of these black colored cats and kittens be adopted!

-Fun Facts about National Black Cat Day
+Fun facts about National Black Cat Day

 Brush up on your knowledge of National Black Cat Day with these fun facts.